mattfelske/service-messaging/README.md

 ```

 ### HOW TO
 _If you have any issues building, deploying or accessing the application, please reach out and let me konw.
-At this time the application will be running in developement mode. ._
+At this time the application will be running in developement mode._

 1. Download the repository
 > git clone https://github.com/mattfelske/service-messaging.git